Good coffee goes beyond taste.

 Always rotating, our current offerings are featured here.

 MIRAFLOR WOMEN’S COOPERATIVE

-We proudly source our Nicaragua Miraflor Single Origin Coffee (which is also the coffee used in all of our Coffee Infusions) from the Women of Miraflor Cooperative; the women of New Dawn contribute their coffees to this regional cooperative, and we gain direct access via Vega Coffee, a thriving startup based out of Esteli, Nicaragua.
+Our Nicaragua Single Origin “La Floración”, and all of our Coffee Infusions, are currently featuring coffee proudly sourced from the Women of Miraflor Cooperative; the women of Nuevo Amanacer contribute their coffees to this regional cooperative, and we gain direct access via Vega Coffee, a thriving startup based out of Esteli, Nicaragua.

 Vega Coffee is reinventing the coffee supply chain to benefit coffee farmers and drinkers alike.
 By sourcing with Vega, our coffee is roasted by the same farmers who grew it and shipped directly to us.